 You will be directly admitted to the master’s programme if you have a bachelor’s degree in History from a Dutch research (WO) university.

 If you have a bachelor’s degree in a related field (e.g. European Studies, Anthropology), your application must be assessed by the Board of Admissions.

 You must always present official test results proving your proficiency in English.
-Only students who have completed a full high school/International Baccalaureate in English or bachelor’s degree in Canada, USA, UK, Ireland, New Zealand, or Australia may be exempted.
-You can already apply online without having the test results.
-In case you haven’t taken a test yet we advise you to plan a test date as soon as possible.
-Below you will find the minimum English test scores for the English taught programmes at the Faculty of Humanities:
+You can apply online without having the test results, but in case you haven’t taken a test yet we advise you to plan a test date as soon as possible.
+The qualification or test result must have been awarded no more than two years prior to the proposed date of enrolment.
+Below you will find the minimum English test scores for the English-taught programmes at the Faculty of Humanities:

-- TOEFL score (score 600 paper based with a minimum of 55 in each of the subtests plus 4.0 in TWE, score 250 computer based or score 100 internet based with a minimum of 20-23 in each of the subtests).
+- TOEFL score 100 internet based with a minimum of 20-23 (in each of the subtests).

 - IELTS score of 7.0 overall band score (with none of the separate section scores dropping below a minimum score of 6.5).